 For example, you might notice a spike in coughing.
 It might not be anything serious, yet it could be the first sign that you need to take better care of your lung health.

-How to Boost Immune System with Lifestyle
+Strengthen Your Immune System with Lifestyle

 In general, maintain a healthy weight, don’t smoke, and avoid unhealthy processed foods and too much alcohol.
 It will also help to wash your hands frequently.